pssst/config/README.md

 Pssst Config
 ============
-> PLEASE NOTE THAT THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED
+> PLEASE NOTE, THAT THIS PROJECT IS NO LONGER ACTIVELY MAINTAINED

 Pssst is a simple and secure way to exchange information.
 We do not provide services by our self, but we provide you with the tools to start your own